dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - Pair with Apple Watch

 > [!NOTE]
-> Apple confirmed that certain settings will move to supervised-only in 2019.
-We recommend taking this into consideration when using these settings instead of waiting for Apple to migrate them to supervised-only:
+> Apple confirmed that certain settings move to supervised-only in 2019.
+We recommend taking this into consideration when using these settings, instead of waiting for Apple to migrate them to supervised-only:
 > - App installation by end users
 > - App removal
 > - FaceTime